Autopsy results for 'Fast & Furious' star Walker may come Tuesday

 LOS ANGELES Dec 2 (Reuters) - Autopsy results for "Fast & Furious" actor Paul Walker could be released as early as Tuesday as medical examiners wait on dental records to identify the actor's body, a spokesman for the Los Angeles County Coroner said on Monday.

 Walker, 40, who became a symbol of street-racing and car culture in his roles in the "Fast & Furious" franchise, was a passenger in a fiery one-car crash on Saturday in Santa Clarita, California, about 30 miles northwest of Los Angeles.

-"We're waiting for dental records," county coroner spokesman Edward Winter said.
+"We're waiting for dental records," Los Angeles County Coroner spokesman Edward Winter said.
 "The bodies are unidentifiable."

 Media reports identified the driver of the red 2005 Porsche Carrera GT that crashed into a utility pole and burst into flames as Roger Rodas, 38, a friend of Walker's who owned Always Evolving, an auto dealership and racing services company in Santa Clarita.

 "Evidently both individuals were seen getting into the vehicle minutes before the crash," Winter said.

 Walker and Rodas were both drivers for the Always Evolving racing team.

 Neither the coroner's office nor Los Angeles County Sheriff's Department would confirm if Rodas was the driver of the car.
 Rodas also served as a financial adviser to Walker, the actor's spokeswoman, Ame Van Iden, said.